 With NYGB’s flexible, nimble, and dynamic approach it is able to actively identify and alleviate existing market gaps and barriers, motivating greater private sector activity and allowing market forces to reduce the need for government support.

-Through September 2017, NY Green Bank received USD 2.1 billion in investment proposals and had an active pipeline of potential investments proceeding towards closing of about USD 519 million.
+Through December 2018, NY Green Bank received USD 3.1 billion in investment proposals and had an active pipeline of potential investments proceeding towards closing of over USD 570 million.
 NY Green Bank’s investment pipeline is continuing to diversify across technology, location and end-user segment.

-Also as of September 2017, NY Green Bank’s investments supported clean energy projects with a total project cost of between USD 1.31 and 1.59 billion in aggregate, based on overall investments of USD 440.9 million.
-This portfolio of investments as a whole represents an expected mobilization ratio (total project costs to NYGB funds) of 3:1, to be realized as planned clean energy projects are successfully implemented by NY Green Bank’s clients and partners.
-Over a 10-year period, assuming periodic reinvestment in comparable transactions, the expected mobilization ratio is expected to meet or exceed 8:1.
-USD 23 million in revenues has been generated since NY Green Bank’s inception.
+Also through the end of 2018, NY Green Bank’s investments supported clean energy projects with a total project cost of between USD 1.51 and 1.75 billion in aggregate, based on overall investments of USD 637.6 million.
+This portfolio of investments as a whole represents an expected mobilization ratio (total project costs to NYGB funds) of 2.6:1, to be realized as planned clean energy projects are successfully implemented by NY Green Bank’s clients and partners.
+USD 51 million in revenues has been generated since NY Green Bank’s inception.
 NYGB continues to be self-sufficient through the generation of annual net income.